Feeling overwhelmed with a toddler and newborn? Learn how to survive the reality of caring for two, especially during the first few weeks.

 Once the baby can sleep through the night, you can then move him into a crib in the kids’ room.
 He might still cry once in a while, but it’ll likely be soft whimpering or infrequent enough not to bother your toddler.

-Caring for a baby and your toddler is challenging even for the seasoned mom.
-Thankfully, you now have a few tips to care for both of them.
+Caring for a toddler and newborn is challenging even for the seasoned mom.
+Thankfully, you now have a few tips to handle both of them.

 Start by tending to your toddler first as often as possible.
 Spend time with each child while the other is napping or playing independently.
 Find opportunities—however small—to spend one-on-one time with her.